interledger/web-monetization-projects/packages/coil-extension/docs/iframes/iframes.md

 8. The parent script can now check which iframe element matches the frame spec and complete the request (2), allowing the background script to provide the response (1) to the initiator content script.

 TODO: rename for clarity ?
-checkIFrameIsAllowedFromIFrameContentScript -> initiatorRequestMonetizationCheck
+checkIFrameIsAllowedFromIFrameContentScript -> iframesInitiatorRequestMonetizationCheck
-checkIFrameIsAllowedFromBackground -> backgroundRequestParentIFrameCheck
+checkIFrameIsAllowedFromBackground -> iframesBackgroundRequestParentIFrameCheck
-wmIFrameCorrelationId -> parentSendCorrelationIdToInitiator
+wmIFrameCorrelationId -> iframesParentSendCorrelationIdToInitiator
-reportCorrelationIdFromIFrameContentScript -> initiatorReportCorrelationIdToBackground
+reportCorrelationIdFromIFrameContentScript -> iframesInitiatorReportCorrelationIdToBackground
-reportCorrelationIdToParentContentScript -> backgroundForwardCorrelationIdToParent
+reportCorrelationIdToParentContentScript -> iframesBackgroundForwardCorrelationIdToParent

 TODO: need to add the replies to the table